coding-yogi/treco/README.md

 ![traceability](./dashboards/images/traceability.png)

 ### End to End Tests
-Failure rate is high in these tests and capturing test falkiness is an important metric.
+Failure rate is high in these tests and capturing test flakiness is an important metric.
 This dashboard helps to capture that

 ![end to end tests](./dashboards/images/e2e_tests.png)